arjuns238/BrainTumorClassification/README.md

 # Brain Tumor Classification

-This personal project is focused on developing an AI-based system for classifying brain tumor images.
+This project is focused on developing an AI-based system for classifying brain tumor images.
 The goal is to create a tool that can assist in early diagnosis by accurately distinguishing between 4 classes - pituitary tumor, glioma tumor, meningioma tumor, and non-tumor cases using Convolutional Neural Networks.

 ## Overview